 - coffee and tea

+An acid reflux diet is a great place to start when you’re looking for relief.
 There are many more, and it should be stated that different people react differently to different foods.
 The bottom line is this – if you have acid reflux, have your doctor test for food allergies as part of his investigation into the cause of your problem.
-Don’t accept a drug based treatment without a solution.
+Don’t accept a drug-based treatment without a solution since gluten and acid reflux are highly correlated.

+Are you struggling with gluten and acid reflux problems?
+Are you trying to figure out if you have gluten sensitivity?
+Take our sensitivity test to see if your symptoms are gluten intolerance.
 Please do me a favor.
-If going gluten free eliminated or reduced your gastric problems, please share with us below in the Leave a Reply Box.
-Your story may help encourage someone else to go gluten free.
+If going gluten-free eliminated or reduced your gastric problems, please share with us below in the Leave a Reply Box.
+Your story may help encourage someone else to go gluten-free.

 Wishing you excellent health,